The Sonoma County Resilience Fund is a long-term disaster recovery fund for our community.

-The Sonoma County Resilience Fund was created in October 2017 to address the mid to long-term needs of Sonoma County to recover and rebuild from the devastating fires that have struck our community.
+The Resilience Fund was first established in October 2017 to address the mid to long-term needs of Sonoma County to recover and rebuild from the devastating fires that struck our community.
 Since the 2017 firestorm, our community has faced back-to-back disasters, flooding and the Kincade wildfire in 2019, and the impacts of the Coronavirus pandemic and the LNU Lightning Complex wildfires in 2020.

 Community Foundation Sonoma County established a fund to receive donations for disaster recovery on the second day of the wildfires in Sonoma County.
-As of October, 2019, 7,500 donations have been received totaling over $15 million dollars.
-We have made over $4.5 million in grants to support the community’s long-term recovery so far.
+As of February 2020, over 7,500 donations have been received totaling over $17 million dollars.
+We have made over $7.2 million in grants to support the community’s long-term recovery so far.

 The Resilience Fund is unique because funding focuses on the medium- to long-term recovery and rebuilding efforts.
 When a disaster strikes, on average 73% goes to immediate relief, leaving significantly less for recovery and rebuilding, a process that can take up to 10 years.
 Long after attention has shifted away from Sonoma County, the Resilience Fund will provide support that addresses our community’s most pressing needs.

-The Resilience Fund was established to support the most vulnerable people in our community; individuals and families who were struggling to make ends meet prior to the fires and now have greater challenges to living a healthy, safe, stable life in Sonoma County.
-The purpose of the Resilience Fund is to ensure that financially vulnerable people impacted by the fires are able to heal, rebuild, and thrive.
+The Resilience Fund was established to support the most vulnerable people in our community; individuals and families who were struggling to make ends meet before disaster struck, and who now have greater challenges to living a healthy, safe, stable life in Sonoma County.
+The purpose of the Resilience Fund is to ensure that financially vulnerable people impacted by disaster are able to heal, rebuild, and thrive.
 Our long-term vision for the Resilience Fund is everyone in Sonoma County is thriving and stronger than ever.

-The Foundation works toward that vision by focusing grant funds on three areas: Helping individuals impacted by the fires, Healing the long-term impacts of trauma, and Housing solutions for our community, and improving Sonoma County’s emergency preparedness.
+The Foundation works toward that vision by focusing grant funds in several core areas: Helping individuals impacted by the fires, Healing the long-term impacts of trauma, creating Housing solutions for our community, and improving Sonoma County’s emergency preparedness.

 In addition to grant funding, the Foundation is engaged in a number of community leadership activities to advance the goals and vision of the Resilience Fund and to foster connections between the nonprofit organizations that respond to disaster.